Self-Compassion and Healthy Relationships

 You might think to yourself, “Self-compassion?
 Isn’t that just about loving yourself?
 Isn’t that selfish?”
 Well, that’s where you’re wrong, my friend.
 Self-compassion can be simplified into three main parts: self-kindness, common humanity, and mindfulness.

 The first component is about addressing the harsh critic that we have within ourselves.
 It’s the voice in our head that tells us things like, “We’re not good enough.
 You’re a loser.
 You’re pathetic.
 You’ll never amount to anything if you act like this.
 You’re not a good parent.
-You’re a terrible child.
+You’re a terrible chlid.
 You’re an awful, unlovable, unworthy person.”
-We’ve probably been told things like that from friends, family, classmates, or even colleagues before.
+We’ve probably been told things like that from friends, family, classmates, or even collegues before.
 This harsh inner critic was probably developed from these experiences in order to motivate ourselves to do better.
 We can admit that it does motivate us, but how long does that motivation truly last after hearing criticism like that?
 Surely only for a short while.

 Addressing this harsh inner critic is about talking to yourself as you would your friends.
-If your friends are having a bad day after failing an important test, how would you respond?
+If your friends are having a bad day after failing a test, how would you respond?
 My best guess is something along the lines of, “I’m sorry to hear that.
 It must be really hard.
 How are you feeling?
 Is there anything I can do to help?”

 Approaching our harsh inner critic, means stopping the negative self-talk.
 Instead of calling ourselves failures after our mistakes, we should be kinder to ourselves.
 For example, let’s say you failed your driver’s examination, instead of saying, “Wow!
 I’m such a failure!
 I’ll never be a good driver.
 I’m so stupid.”
 Try saying, “I’m upset that I failed my driver’s examination.
-I know I messed up.
+I know I messed.
 I admit I was feeling nervous, but that doesn’t mean I won’t succeed the next time.
 It’s okay.
 I can do it.”

 The next component focuses on realizing the likeness between us and others.
 Often when we are being negative towards ourselves, we are isolating ourselves from the rest of the world.
 We believe that we are the only person dumb enough to make such a mistake, or that no one else will understand our struggle.
-The emphasis on common humanity is to help us realize what it means to be human, that everyone in this world is imperfect, that we all make mistakes, and expecting ourselves to be perfect is impractical.
+The emphasis on common humanity is to help us realize what it means to be human, that everyone in this world is imperfect, that we all make mistakes, and expect ourselves to be perfect is impractical.
 Imperfection is a shared human experience.

-In moments we fail to realize our shared human experience, we end up feeling like abnormalities which makes it harder for us to connect with ourselves and especially with others.
+In moments we fail to realize our shared human experience, we in turn end up feeling like abnormalities which makes it harder for us to connect with ourselves and especially with others.
 Continuing with the previous example of the driver’s examination.
 We can find the common humanity by realizing that there are other people who have also failed their driver’s examination, there were also individuals that felt nervous, and furthermore there are individuals that took the test again and succeeded.

 The last component is about being with what is in the present moment.
 During our tricky situations, we often have the tendency to avoid and ignore our thoughts and emotions, but mindfulness is about confronting them.
 It is staying in the present moment to become aware of our own suffering because we often do not realize that we are suffering.
 During this component, we should try to keep an open mind of our thoughts and emotions.